scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 Projects or collaborations may provide their users with shared Python environments, often as a Conda environment or as an independent installation altogether (e.g. using the Miniconda installer and building up).
-Cray provides a basic Python module containing a few core scientific Python packages linked against Cray MPICH and LibSci libraries.
+Cray provides a basic "Cray Python" module containing a few core scientific Python packages linked against Cray MPICH and LibSci libraries.
-Python packages are also installed by staff or users via the Spack HPC package manager.
+Python packages are also installed by staff or users via Spack **REF**, an HPC package manager.
-NERSC also provides Shifter **ref**, a container runtime that enables users to run custom Docker containers that can contain Python built however the author desired.
+NERSC also provides Shifter **REF**, a container runtime that enables users to run custom Docker containers that can contain Python built however the author desires.
-With a properly defined kernel-spec file, a user is able to use a Python stack based on any of the above options as a kernel in NERSC's Jupyter service.
+With a properly defined kernel-spec file, a user is able to use a Python environment based on any of the above options as a kernel in NERSC's Jupyter service.
 We need to be able to gather data for workload analysis across all of these options, in part to understand the relative importance of each.

-Monitoring all of the above can be done using the strategy outlined in [Mac17]_ with certain changes.
+Monitoring all of the above can be done quite easily by using the strategy outlined in [Mac17]_ with certain changes.
-As in [Mac17]_ a ``sitecustomize`` that registers the ``atexit`` handler is installed in a directory included into all users' ``sys.path``.
+As in [Mac17]_ a ``sitecustomize`` that registers the ``atexit`` handler is installed in a directory included into all users' Python ``sys.path``.
 The file system where ``sitecustomize`` is installed should be local to the compute nodes that it runs on and not served over network, in order to avoid exacerbating poor performance of Python start-up at scale.